Epiphany (Taylor Swift song): Background and release

-In "Epiphany", Swift mentions wounded and traumatized soldiers crawling up the beaches of Guadalcanal during the World War II.
+In "Epiphany", Swift mentions wounded and traumatized soldiers crawling up the beaches of Guadalcanal during World War II.

 Folklore was conceived by Swift as figments of mythopoeic visuals in her mind, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic.
 One such visual was of her paternal grandfather Dean, who fought at the Battle of Guadalcanal, an American military campaign against the Empire of Japan, fought between August 7, 1942 and February 9, 1943 in World War II.
 These concepts formed the central idea of "Epiphany".

 [Dean] never talked about it, not with his sons, not with his wife.
 Nobody got to hear about what happened there.
 So I tried to imagine what would happen in order to make you never be able to speak about something.
 I realized that there are people right now taking a 20-minute break between shifts at a hospital who are having this trauma happen to them that they will probably never want to speak about.
 I just thought, this is an opportunity to maybe tell those stories.